davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

     1
     ```

 2. (Mild) Write a method `hammingDistance` that inputs two strings, and returns the number of positions in which the two strings differ.
 Return `-1` if the two strings are not of equal length.
 Have the [String API](StringAPI.pdf) handy to help you out.
-Particularly, you will need a way to extract an individual character out of both strings (sounds like the `charAt()` method?) and compare them.
+Particularly, you will need a way to extract each individual character out of both strings (sounds like the `charAt()` method?) and compare them.
 You will also need to a way to determine the length of a string to know when to stop!

     - Clue: Recall to compare two `char`s, which is the data type returned by `charAt()`, you can use the `==` operator.